DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 ##### JavaScript

-Generate custom variables using your own JavaScript scripts.
+Generate custom variables using your own JavaScript code.
 JavaScript steps support both synchronous and asynchronous code.

 The JavaScript assertion function comes with the following parameters and requires a return statement.